disk91/helium-chirpstack-community/README.md

 - Manage device live migration from console
 - Manage device live Region change
 - Manage Helium integration with forwarder

+### Non Community Features

+It is possible to subscribe to a non-community version of the application, offering additional features:
+- Registration filtering
+- Enabling a captcha on registration
+- Providing more detailed reports on device communications
+- Viewing the network status (Helium hotspot statistics)
+- Overall platform activity overview for administrators
+- Search for inactive devices with root cause analysis

+If you want access to such features and extended support, please contact me via disk91.com

 ## Build the application